 Rating: 5 / 5; Our Rating Guide

-If you have loved ‘All the Stars and Teeth’ by Adalyn Grace, ‘Remember Me’ by Chelsea Bobulski, and ‘Gilded Ashes’ by Rosamund Hodge, you would absolutely love House of Salt and Sorrows.
+If you loved ‘All the Stars and Teeth’ by Adalyn Grace, ‘Remember Me’ by Chelsea Bobulski, and ‘Gilded Ashes’ by Rosamund Hodge, you would absolutely love House of Salt and Sorrows.

 About the Author